RaulDionisiodev/RaulDionisiodev/README.md

 ## Hello!
-My name is Raul, i am Junior Web Developer 🇬🇧
+My name is Raul, I am Junior Web Developer 🇬🇧

-I Started my carrer on tech as intern of QA where i was responsible for manual tests to identify and prevent bugs just as review of quality metrics.
+I started my career on tech as an intern of QA where I was responsible for manual tests to identify and prevent bugs, just as review of quality metrics.

-During the internship, besides identify bugs, i started to corrtect them, especialy the bugs related to front-end aplication.
+During the internship, in addition to identifying bugs I corrected them - especially those related to the front-end web app.

-Ocassionaly, i realized adjustments on the infrastructure of aplication hosted on AWS

-Whem i was 1 year of iternship i was hired as system assistant with the same responsabilites.
+Occasionally, I also adjusted the app’s infrastructure (hosted on AWS).

+After 1 year of internship, I became a System Assistant with identical tasks.

-Since 2020 may i work as junior consultant at [Beijaflore Brasil](https://www.beijaflore.com/pt/).
+Since May 2020 I work as Junior Consultant at [Beijaflore Brasil](https://www.beijaflore.com/pt/).

-I have knowledge on back-end development with PHP, Java and Spring boot and front-end development with HTML5, CSS3, Javascript (ES6), React among other tecnologies.
+My field is back-end development with PHP and Java (Spring).
+As a client-side developer I use HTML5, CSS3, JavaScript (ES6), React and various other technologies.

-Before i went to work on tech industrie i worked with sales, adminstrative assistant, atendant and music.
+Before working at the tech industry I did customer service, sales and administration services; and played an instrument (i.e. the guitar).

 ### Portfolio:

 - [https://github.com/RaulDionisiodev](https://github.com/RaulDionisiodev)
     Source codes of projects and general studies.
     Stack: HTML, CSS, Javascript, PHP, Angular, React.

 - [http://agendador-unicarioca.herokuapp.com/](http://agendador-unicarioca.herokuapp.com/)
+   Front-End app developed through the Matrix Project, which function is to schedule tests and exams for university.
-    Front-End Aplication developed on Matrix Project.
-A scheduling system of tests of university.
-In this project i worked as QA, creating and executing manual tests to assurance which the aplication performs as required by Product Owners.
+   On behalf of this project I worked as a tester, developing and executing tests to assure Product Owners’ requirements are fulfilled.
    Stack: HTML, CSS, JS, VueJS.
-    Know more about the [Matrix Project](https://unicariocadev.github.io/ProjetoMatrix/) and the [Unicariocadev group](https://github.com/UnicariocaDev)
+   More info about about the [Matrix Project](https://unicariocadev.github.io/ProjetoMatrix/) and the [Unicariocadev group](https://github.com/UnicariocaDev)

 - [http://ondetemgrupo.ga/](http://ondetemgrupo.ga/)
-   A little list of catholics prayer groups in Rio de Janeiro.
+   A small list of Catholic praying groups in Rio de Janeiro.
    Stack: HTML, CSS e PHP.